-Other collections not previously mentioned or that I do not have at this time include the early Ellison Wonderland (1962), Paingod and Other Delusions (1965), and From the Land of Fear (1967); and from the middle period, Over the Edge (1970) and No Doors, No Windows (1975); and more recently The Essential Ellison - a 50-Year Retrospective (originally 1986, updated in 2000), Mind Fields (1994), Jokes Without Punchlines and Rough Beasts (both 1995), and Slippage (1996).
-His latest collection, Troublemakers (2001), again is a retrospective with quite a few reprints.
-Add to this 1971's Partners in Wonder, in which Ellison collaborated with fourteen other SF authors and you have a mountain of short stories to keep you occupied for quite some time.
-Ellison should not be read quickly or without very close attention to details, and it also would be advisable not to attempt completion of some of these collections in one sitting.
-Most pack a considerable emotional punch, and careful rumination on each story before moving to the next is highly recommended.
+Other collections not previously mentioned, or that I do not have at this time, include the early Ellison Wonderland (1962), Paingod and Other Delusions (1965), and From the Land of Fear (1967); and from the middle period, Over the Edge (1970) and No Doors, No Windows (1975); and more recently The Essential Ellison, a 50-Year Retrospective (originally 1986, updated in 2000), Mind Fields (1994), Jokes Without Punchlines and Rough Beasts (both 1995), and Slippage (1996).
+Troublemakers (2001) is again a retrospective with quite a few reprints.
+Add to this 1971's Partners in Wonder, in which Ellison collaborated with fourteen other SF authors, and you have a mountain of short stories to keep you occupied for quite some time.
+When I originally uploaded this page, way back in 2000, quite of few of these titles were out of print.
+Now only a very few are not available new, and I hope that stays the case for a long time.
+Even if you don't buy through Amazon using our links, I still highly recommend Ellison.
+He should not be read quickly or without close attention to details, and you probably shouldn't attempt completion of some of these collections in one sitting.
+Most pack a considerable emotional punch, and careful rumination on each story before moving to the next is advisable.

 At various times throughout this essay I have made reference to Ellison's temperment and to his condescending attitude toward others he deems less intelligent and less talented than himself.
 One of his biggest gripes is against what he terms "cultural amnesia," wherein the majority of the population - and not just younger readers either - cannot recognize cultural and historical references that predate their own existence.
 This should not be difficult to understand when you consider our schools are graduating many students that can barely read, much less retain any knowledge of history.
 Ellison himself is a modern-day Renaissance Man, well-read in a vast number of fields, and his works contain many references and allusions to other writers, both contemporary and classic, as well as to art, music, science, politics, and philosophy.